uclaioes/bayren-atlas/tutorial.md

 ![Screenshot of the very top of the Profiles page, showing the filter selection bar, the map, and the data summaries of the selected geographies.]({{ "/assets/images/tutorial/tutorial-profiles-page.png" | relative_url }})

 * The leftmost dropdown filters the geographical scale, including Census Tracts, Census Places, Zip Code Tabulation Areas, and Counties.
-* The second menu allows you to filter the map and geography list to a specific county of interest.
-* The third option allows you to choose specific geographies to compare.
+* The second option allows you to choose specific geographies to compare.
 This dropdown will update depending on the selected geographic level as well as the county filter.
-* Next, you can choose whether to compare or aggregate the data for the selected geographies.

-    * NOTE: The data summary and renter/owner graphs will not change with this option.
-All other visualizations in the Profiles page will adjust based on the aggregate/compare option.

 * The next column denotes the energy type: Electricity Consumption (kWh), Combined Consumption (Btu), and Natural Gas Consumption (therms).
 * The following two columns allow month and year selection.
 Any combination of months and years may be selected.

     * NOTE: When multiple months and/or multiple years are selected for a statistical distribution (Median, Median Per Sq.
 Ft., Per Capita), the values displayed in visualizations will show the median of those values for the time periods selected.
-This happens because the statistical values are precomputed in the backend of the database.
+This happens because the statistical values are precomputed in the confidential backend of the database.
 When Total is selected, the map and graphs will display the sum over the time periods selected.

+Below the Demographics information, you are give the option to choose the analysis mode and the results view"
+* Choose whether to compare or aggregate the data for the selected geographies.

+    * NOTE: The data summary and renter/owner graphs will not change with this option.
+All other visualizations in the Profiles page will adjust based on the aggregate/compare option.

-* Finally, you can choose to view the Profiles page data visualizations as bar graphs or as tables.
+* Choose to view the Profiles page data visualizations as bar graphs or as tables.

     * NOTE: While you can select as many geographies as you’d like, when comparing data, we suggest no more than 3 or 4.
 Depending on the size of your screen, results may be obscured with larger selections.